By Wang Kaiding, Huang Mengting and Tang Xinran King & Wood Mallesons’ Corporate & Securities group

 - news media;

-- industries restricted from making foreign investments according to national macroeconomic control policies.
+- industries to be restricted from outbound investments according to laws, regulations and relevant macro-control policies.

-A Sensitive Industry Directory will be released by the NDRC separately.
+A Sensitive Industry Directory will be released by NDRC separately.

-Verification and record-filing as implementation condition– to comply with international practices and market conditions
+Verification and record-filing as an implementation condition– to comply with international practices and market conditions

-Under Regulation No.9, verification documents or record-filing notices issued by the NDRC were a condition precedent to the effectiveness of transaction agreements.
+Under Regulation No. 9, verification approval documents or record-filing notices issued by NDRC were a condition for transaction agreements to become effective.

-In the international market, government approval is usually a condition for closing but does not effect a contract’s validity.
+In the international market, government approval is usually a condition for closing but does not affect a contract’s validity.
 In reality, many cross-border M&A’s conducted by domestic enterprises also regard government approvals as closing conditions.
-Therefore, there is a gap between such provision in Regulation No. 9 and market practice.
+Therefore, there is a gap between Regulation No. 9 and market practice.

 Explicitly stating circumstances and procedures where ‘change’ applications are required

-Under the New Measures, circumstances that require a ‘change’ application include:
+Under Regulation No. 11, circumstances that require a ‘change’ application include:

-- Any substantial change to the investment destination;
+(2) Any material change to the investment destination;

-- Any substantial change to main content and scale;
+(3) Any material change to main content and scale;

-- Any change to the Chinese investment amount greater than 20% (compared to the verified and filed amount) or of more than USD 100 million;
+(4) Any change to the amount of a Chinese party’s investment, equal to or greater than 20% (compared to the verified and filed amount) or of more than USD 100 million (inclusive);

-- Other circumstances where substantial changes are needed with respect to verification documents or record-filing notices.
+(5) Other circumstances where substantial changes are needed with respect to verification approval documents or record-filing notices.

 Strengthening interim and ex post supervision

-Articles 43, 44 and 45 of the New Measures provide mechanisms for reporting material adverse conditions, project completion, and inquiry and reports about material matters.
+Articles 43, 44 and 45 of Regulation No. 11 provide mechanisms for reporting material adverse conditions, project completion, and inquiry and reports about material matters.

-Regulation by the NDRC is no longer limited to pre-transaction regulation, with reporting and regulation mechanisms added for during the deal and after its closing.
-It is worth stressing that under the New Measures, such mechanisms only require investors to inform the authorities about those information but not performing verification and record-filing procedures.
+Regulation by NDRC is no longer limited to pre-transaction regulation, with reporting and regulation mechanisms added for during the deal and after its closing.
+It is worth stressing that under Regulation No. 11, investors are only required to provide information to the authorities – not to perform verification and record-filing procedures.

-Although the final version of the New Measures is not yet released and may still subject to changes, the direction of the reform is clear — streamline administration and delegate power, combine liberation with regulation, and improve services.
-The final outcome will be a more transparent and predictable foreign investment administrative system.
+The above changes to administrative measures demonstrate the clear direction of the reform — to streamline administration and delegate power, combine liberation with regulation, and improve services.
+The outcome will be a more transparent and predictable outbound investment administrative system.

 Excluding preliminary expenses for verification and record-filing in accordance with Article 17 of the Measures